ALERTS! – and how to use them

 Account Alerts – these notify you of a change in your balance.
-You can set it to alert you when your balance dips below a certain amount so that you know you’re running low on funds in time to transfer from your savings or adjust payments before you have to pay overdraft fees.
+You can set it to alert you when your balance dips below a certain amount so that you know you’re running low on funds in time to transfer from your savings or adjust payments before you have to pay overdraft fees (remember, our $10 overdraft Safety Net is also there to help you avoid fees).
 You can also use these to notify you when your balance goes above a certain amount so that you know when you’ve hit a savings goal!

 History Alerts – these alerts are meant to let you know when a certain transaction has occurred.
 If you’re a person who likes to know when their direct deposit or tax return hits, this one is for you!
 You can set these so that when a transaction of a certain type, amount, or with a certain description (perhaps the name of the company that pays you…), you will be notified of it!

 Online Transaction Alerts – these alerts are to let you know when a transaction happens within your digital banking account.
 So, if you have a regular transfer from your checking to your savings or perhaps from your account to your child’s (or your parents’!) and you’d like to make sure it goes through, you can set these up to notify you when internal transfers take place.